VikVelev/SecretsOfTime/README.md

 Secrets of Time!

-An educational game about traveling through time and experiencing the technology evolution throughout the years.
+An educational interactive application about traveling through time and experiencing the technology evolution throughout the years.

+It is available for download at (since GitHub doesn't support large files) :

+*insert link when done here*

-Using: Unity, C#, Cinema4D, 3DSmax, Photoshop
+Using: Unity, C#, Cinema4D,  Photoshop, Audacity, Bosca Ceoil